RameenM/Amazon-FBA-Demand-Validation-Competitive-Momentum-Analysis/README.md

 ## Project Overview

 This project evaluates the demand and competitive momentum of an Amazon FBA product to assess whether it is suitable for small-batch testing or scalable investment.
-At this stage, the analysis deliberately excludes profitability, cost structure, advertising efficiency, and margin calculations.
-Instead, it focuses on demand validation by examining sales stability, momentum, and competitive behavior.
+It focuses on demand validation by examining sales stability, momentum, and competitive behavior while keeping other factors such as advertising, cost structures as null.
+Patter-based analysis with the support of Power BI is used to evaluate future product opportunities.

-The analytical framework is designed to support repeatable evaluation of future product opportunities using transparent, pattern-based analysis rather than isolated screenshots or intuition-driven decisions.

----

 ## Product Context
+For this project, the following product was used:
 - **Product:** VORA 2-Tier Spice Organizer for Cabinets
 - **ASIN:** B0DK724BZP
 - **Data Source:** Helium 10 (third-party estimates)